5 Types of Personalisation You Should Be Using in eCommerce

 If you’re currently using only the basics of personalisation in your eCommerce campaigns then there are plenty more opportunities out there for you to take advantage of.

-With the right tools in place, you can put the five types of personalisation we’ve explored into practice.
-Doing so will help you deliver a better eCommerce experience, prompt customers to buy more, and nurture your relationship with them.
+With the right tools in place, you can put the five types of eCommerce personalisation we’ve explored into practice.
+Doing so will help you deliver a better online experience, prompt customers to buy more, and nurture your relationship with them.